Manuel Valls: 2017 presidential election

-2019 Barcelona municipal election
+Involvement in Spanish politics

 In April 2018, it was reported that Valls was considering an offer to run as a candidate for mayor of Barcelona under the banner of Citizens.
-On 25 September 2018, Valls announced his candidacy for Mayor of Barcelona in the May 2019 elections and declared that he was resigning all political responsibilities in France.
-He registered his own political party of municipal scope on 28 March 2019, Barcelona pel Canvi (BCN Canvi).
+On 25 September 2018, Valls announced his candidacy in the 2019 election and declared that he was resigning all political responsibilities in France.
+On 28 March 2019, he registered his own political party of municipal scope, Barcelona pel Canvi (BCN Canvi).

+Valls notably opposed the Catalan independence movement.
 As his candidacy was supported by the anti-separatist and liberal Citizens, the electoral list for the municipal election (named "Barcelona pel Canvi–Ciutadans") included members of Citizens and obtained 6 seats (out of 41) at the ballots.

 Valls, along the other 2 municipal councillors elected in the Barcelona pel Canvi–Ciutadans list who were not members of Citizens–Party of the Citizenry (Celestino Corbacho and Eva Parera), gave an "unconditional" vote to Ada Colau in the investiture of the Mayor of Barcelona, with the sole purpose of preventing separatist Ernest Maragall becoming Mayor.
 Days later, Cs announced the breakup of their alliance with Valls, and their will to form their own municipal group, to which Corbacho also joined later.
-Valls had been critical of the Cs' strategy mastered by party leader Albert Rivera, after the rapprochement of Cs with the far-right Vox, and he later pointed out that (teaming up) "with Vox you end up dirtying your hands and, in some ways, the soul".
+Valls had been critical of the Cs' strategy mastered by party leader Albert Rivera, after the rapprochement of Cs with the far-right Vox, and he later pointed out that (teaming up) "with Vox you end up dirtying your hands and, in some ways, your soul".

+In August 2021, Valls announced that he would resign from the City Council of Barcelona and return to French politics.

+Return to French politics

+After Emmanuel Macron's 2022 reelection, Valls was invested by La République En Marche for the legislative election in the fifth French legislative constituency for citizens abroad.
+However, Stéphane Vojetta, incumbent Macronist MP, refused to make way for him.
+Vojetta was eventually reelected, while Valls came in third with 15,8 % of the vote.

+In December 2024, Valls was named minister of Overseas territories and minister of State in François Bayrou's government.
+On 30 December, he and the Prime minister visited Mayotte to assess the damages of Cyclone Chido and to announce a series of measure addressing that department's crisis.